zvz23/wikipedia-searcher/README.md

 # WikipediaSearcher

 ## About
-A script that scrapes Wikipedia to get information.
+A libray for scraping Wikipedia.